Code-Institute-Submissions/vinyl-punks/README.md

 After the user clicks the checkout button, a loading screen will be displayed while awaiting a response from Stripe.
 If the transfer is successful, the user will be redirected to a success page, and after 15 seconds, redirected back to the landing page.
 An email will also be sent to the email address that the user provided.

+*The checkout app utilizes Stripe's webhook service as a double check to make sure the order was registered at Vinyl-Punks.
+In case a user closes the browser before the payment proccess completes, or any other incident that aborts the proccess occurs, Stripe sends a webhook to vinyl-punks with the payment information which in return checks if the same information is already stored or not.
+This more or less guarantees that Vinyl-Punks won't miss a paid order*

 ![Checkout success](documentation/images/order_confirmation.jpg)

 If Stripe for some reason declines the transfer, the user is taken back to the checkout page, and an error-message is displayed below the card input. ("Kortet er avvist" - "Card declined" in Norwegian)